shidahe/semidense-lines/README.md

 ## Reproduction

-To reproduce the results, please run the following commands.
+To reproduce the results shown in our ICPR 2018 paper ([arxiv](https://arxiv.org/abs/1708.03275)), please run the following commands.
 Please change `PATH_TO_SEQUENCE_*` to the corresponding dicrectory of the sequence.
 The figures are screenshots of models rendered in [MeshLab](http://www.meshlab.net/).

 1. Fig 4: This figure shows results from 4 different sequences: *EuRoC  MAV  Vicon  Room  101*, *EuRoC  MAV  Machine  Hall  01*, *TUM RGBD fr3-large-cabinet*, *TUM RGBD fr1-room*.
 ```